-Medium security institutions are the mid-range security level of correctional facilities in Canada.
-Medium security institutions provide incarceration through a supervised correctional environment that encourages offenders to be more responsible for day-to-day life.
-The range of security present in a medium security facility varies from almost-maximum security level (Collins Bay Institution) to almost-minimum level (Bath Institution).
+Medium security facilities are the mid-range security level of correctional facilities in Canada.
+Medium security units provide incarceration through a supervised correctional environment that encourages offenders to be more responsible for day-to-day life.
 The environment promotes responsible, socially acceptable behaviour through moderately restricted freedom of movement, association, and privileges.
-The open residential structure of some medium security institutions offers more responsibility and greater levels of co-operation are expected from all inmates.
+The open residential structure of some medium security units offers more responsibility and greater levels of co-operation are expected from all inmates.

-An intern working in a medium security institution will be exposed to offenders who have committed a wide range of offenses, with a variety of sentences, ranging from two years to life.
-The psychological services provided in a medium security institution include newcomer mental health assessments, crisis intervention, ongoing intervention with offenders with mental health problems and mental illnesses, counselling and psychotherapy for management of criminogenic factors as well as mental health problems, suicide/self-injury risk assessments, and ongoing mental health assessment of segregated offenders.
+An intern working in a medium security unit will be exposed to offenders who have committed a wide range of offenses, with a variety of sentences, ranging from two years to life.
+The psychological services provided in a medium security setting include newcomer mental health assessments, crisis intervention, ongoing intervention with offenders with mental health problems and mental illnesses, counselling and psychotherapy for management of criminogenic factors as well as mental health problems, suicide/self-injury risk assessments, and ongoing mental health assessment of segregated offenders.
 In addition to involvement in these clinical activities, the interns participate in the Institutional Mental Health Committee and multidisciplinary case conferences.
+Medium Security facilities include Bath, Collins Bay-Medium Unit; and Joyceville-Medium Unit.

-Minimum Security Rotations:
+Minimum Security: